 If a Fitbit stops automatically tracking sleep, restart it using the specific directions for that Fitbit model.
-If the Fitbit is still not tracking sleep automatically, users can adjust the device’s sleep sensitivity level or start and stop the sleep tracker manually using the Fitbit app.
+If the Fitbit is still not tracking sleep automatically, users can adjust some of the device’s settings.

 To properly troubleshoot your Fitbit when it isn’t tracking or recording your sleep, it helps to understand how Fitbits track sleep in the first place.